Editor’s note: This post was originally published on 6/6/18 and has been updated for accuracy and comprehension.

 Regardless of your current business state, show your clients you care.

-Sending your clients a handwritten letter with business cards and a nice gift card helps build a better relationship, will greatly increase your business’ reputation and will ultimately bring more clients.
+Try starting small with your own customer nurturing.
+Send your clients a simple handwritten letter with business cards and a nice gift card to build a better relationship, increase your business’ reputation and, ultimately, get more clients.